NavzarZar/chatapp/README.md

 ```bash
 php vendor/bin/phpunit
 ```
-This will run tests for **controllers, services, and repositories** to ensure expected behavior.
+This will run tests for **services, and repositories** to ensure expected behavior.

+`test.db` needs to exist in data/ directory.

 ---
 Enjoy!